Assessment of City Economic Development Structure

 A common issue with most communities is the time that development permitting requires, often delaying project timelines and incurring greater costs to the applicant.
 While the goal is to improve the approval time by a fast-tracking method, we must recognize that building code and fire safety reviews cannot be subject to shortcut.
 What can be expedited, however, is the coordination between various departments and some pre-permitting by land use and zoning conditions, plus on-line management of the permitting process.

 Cape Coral has made good efforts at streamlining the process through its Development Services Dept. The online permitting resource featuring the EnerGov Citizen Self-Service plugin (CSS) seems to be an efficient approach toward permit review and approval.
 What is not apparent, however, is the behind-the-scenes process including interdepartmental coordination.
+Retaining an expert in the identification of bottlenecks and efficiency improvements might be in order to assist with the process.

 For Cape Coral, review of some examples of successful fast-tracking by other public agencies may shed light on strategic improvements for the City (see Task 4 – Appendices for more detailed descriptions):